-Every branch of a firm, company, corporation or other corporate body, any society, club or association is treated as separate person for the purpose of tax liability.
+Each branch of a firm, company, corporation or other corporate body, any society, club or association is treated as a separate entity for the purposes of taxation.

-Who is liable to pay the Professional Tax in Karnataka?
+Who is liable to pay Professional Tax in Karnataka?

-Tax payable under this Act by the employee shall be deducted by his employer from the salary or wage of the employee before making the payment of salary to employee and such employer shall be liable to pay tax to the Government on behalf of all such employees.
+Tax payable under this Act by the employee shall be deducted by his employer from the salary or wage of the employee.
+This deduction shall be made prior to the payment of salary to the employee.
+Such employer shall be liable to pay tax to the Government on behalf of all such employees.

 Professional Tax Employer Registration

-Employer registration is meant for all businesses and organisation.
-This registration is regardless of the employees working in the organisation.
-The Certificate of Enrolment, as issued by the Profession Tax Office, is the certificate of registration.
-This certificate includes the details of the tax payable by the employer and payment date.
-Failure to remit the professional tax within the due date may lead to a penalty.
+Organizations and businesses must register as employers regardless of how many employees they have.
+The Certificate of Enrolment, issued by the Profession Tax Office, is the certificate of registration.
+This certificate includes details of the tax payable by the employer and the payment date.
+There may be a penalty if professional tax is not remitted by the due date.

 Professional Tax Employee Registration

-Professional tax for the employee is deducted by the employer.
-The Certificate of Registration is obtained by the employers.
-Every employer liable to Professional Tax on behalf of their employees must obtain Employee Registration - Certificate of Registration (RC) with in thirty days of his becoming liable to pay tax (starting employment of people).
+Employers deduct professional taxes from employees' salaries.
+Employers obtain a Certificate of Registration.
+Employers who are liable for Professional Tax on behalf of their employees must obtain an Employee Registration - Certificate of Registration (RC) within thirty days of becoming liable for tax (starting employment).

-Professional Tax Employee Registration is a must for all the employers who employ people with salary or wages of Rs.15000 /- or more.
+Employers who pay salary or wages of Rs.15000 /- or more must register their Professional Tax Employees.e.
 Certificate of Enrolment (EC) is must for obtaining the Certificate of Registration (RC).

-The employers must remit taxes as per the professional tax slab on behalf of the employees.
-For employees with gross monthly salary Rs.
+Employers must remit taxes as per the professional tax slab on behalf of employees.
+Employees with a gross monthly salary of Rs.
 15,000 or above, the professional tax is Rs.
 200 per month.
-This must be paid by the employers on behalf of them.
-The filing of returns must be done within twenty days from the month for which the tax is deducted from the employee’s monthly salary during the previous month.
+This must be paid by employers on behalf of them.
+The filing of returns must be done within twenty days of the month for which tax was deducted from the employee’s monthly salary during the previous month.
 Failure to do so may lead to a penalty of Rs.
 250 for every month.

-All employers and businesses with Enrolment Certificate must remit their taxes before the 30th of April every year as per the stipulated tax slab.
-Moreover, employers with the Enrolment Certificate are required to file annual returns within 60 days of the end of the fiscal year.
+All employers and businesses with an Enrolment Certificate must remit their taxes before the 30th of April every year as per the stipulated tax slab.
+Moreover, employers with an Enrolment Certificate are required to file annual returns within 60 days of the end of the fiscal year.

-The returns must incorporate all the details of the salaries remitted to the each of their employees and the professional tax deducted.
+The returns must include all the details of the salaries remitted to each of their employees and the professional tax deducted.

 EMPLOYEES PROVIDENT FUND REGISTRATION & COMPLIANCE

 Employees Provident Fund [EPF] is a scheme under the Employees’ Provident Funds and Miscellaneous Provisions Act, 1952.
 It is regulated under the purview of Employees’ Provident Fund Organisation (EPFO) which is the largest social security organization with a large volume of financial transactions taking place.
-Basically, EPF is normally like a benefit to an employee during the retirement provided by the organization.
+EPFs are normally provided as a retirement benefit to employees by their employers.